swaptacular/swpt-k8s-config/README.md

 2. You need to choose the passwords for accessing the Alertmanager and Prometheus UIs (a view-only access):

+   **Note**: In the given example, the username for both Alertmanager and Prometheus UIs will be `viewer`.

    ``` console
    $ cd simple-git-server/
    $ pwd